Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

 Death of a Salesman is a tragic tale about Willy Loman, a man who desperately seeks success in a country known for its limitless opportunities.
-Unfortunately, few are able to attain such lofty goals.
+Unfortunately, few can attain such lofty goals.

 Wikipedia, a company started as a result of one person’s American dream, defines the American dream as “a… freedom that allows all citizens and all residents of the United States to pursue their goals in life through hard work and free choice” (Wikipedia: The Free Encyclopedia 2009).

-It is true that in America we have the freedom to pursue our goals no matter how lofty they may seem, but in reality few are able to attain the great successes seen by a select few.
+It is true that in America, we have the freedom to pursue our goals no matter how lofty they may seem, but in reality, few can attain the great successes seen by a select few.
 The majority of people find that the American dream is merely a dream and nothing else.
 Either people do not strive for such lofty goals or are unable to due to life events and bad choices.

 Willy Loman is among the majority.
 Although, unlike the majority, the American dream has become a hindrance to Willy’s life because of his love of money, his low self-esteem, and his blinding hero-worshipping of three successful men.

-In Willy’s case, his goal is so strongly motivated by the love of money, he neglects his family.
-As Janet Witalec a critic of Miller points out, his love for money “keeps him from acknowledging the value of human experience—the comforts of personal relationships, family and friends, and love” (Witalec, 145).
+In Willy’s case, his goal is so strongly motivated by the love of money; he neglects his family.
+As Janet Witalec, a critic of Miller, points out, his love for money “keeps him from acknowledging the value of human experience—the comforts of personal relationships, family and friends, and love” (Witalec, 145).
 He thinks money provides satisfaction.
-Because he is focused on financial success, he often ignores the more important things in life.
+Because he focuses on financial success, he often ignores the more important things in life.

 It is clear that Willy truly loves his family, although he is very misguided.
 Despite his desperate desire to be rich, he makes sacrifices because he recognizes the importance of his wife and children.
 For instance, he chooses to support his family rather than go on adventures with Ben and become rich.
 Willy’s heart knows what is most important, but his love for money shadows over him.
 He feels a sense of shame that he has not attained the same riches as his brother and his father.
 Although he is aware that his family is most important, money preoccupies most of his thoughts.

-In the end it is this preoccupation with financial matters that defeats him.
-Because he places a high significance on money, he misinterprets what he should do “when [he] realizes that his true value lies in being a good father” as Witalec explains.
+In the end, it is this preoccupation with financial matters that defeats him.
+Because Loman places a high significance on money, he misinterprets what he should do “when [he] realizes that his true value lies in being a good father,” as Witalec explains.
 Instead of giving his sons his time and energy, “he chooses to sacrifice himself in order to give his sons the material wealth he has always desired” (Witalec, 145).

-In one respect he realizes that he should be looking towards his relationship with his sons, but he is still blinded by his love for money.
+In one respect, he realizes that he should be looking towards his relationship with his sons, but his love for money still blinds him.
 He thinks the way to bless his sons is by giving them riches in the only way he knows how.
 He believes he is doing the right thing for his family by committing suicide and ultimately giving his children the twenty-thousand dollars from his life insurance.
-As a result he misses out on life itself and takes one of the most valuable things away from his family: himself.
+As a result, he misses out on life itself and takes one of the most valuable things away from his family: himself.

 A Fractured Mind

 His wife reiterates this statement later, although she says it with a different tone.
-When Willy makes this statement he is speaking with bitterness over the years he had to work, and the times he missed out on with his sons.
-Whereas Lynda says this with sadness, because now that she officially owns her house, she is completely alone.
-In this, Lynda is the true victim, because she would have rather have her husband than own the house.
+When Willy makes this statement, he is speaking with bitterness over the years he had to work, and the times he missed out on with his sons, whereas Lynda says this with sadness because now that she officially owns her house, she is entirely alone.
+In this, Lynda is the real victim, because she would have rather have her husband than own the home.

 Rather than realizing his worth within his wife’s life, he continuously tries to seek importance in the world.
-Even when he assesses himself, he looks to physical characteristics such as appearance and personality as seen when he says, “I’m fat.
+Even when he assesses himself, he looks to physical characteristics such as appearance and personality, as seen when he says, “I’m fat.
 I’m very—foolish to look at, Linda,” “I joke too much!” and “I’m not dressing to advantage” (Miller, 2341).
-These are characteristics that the world judges each other on; whereas a person’s true treasure is in the things that are not seen, such as love.
+These are characteristics that the world judges each other on, whereas a person’s real treasure is in the things not seen, such as love.
 Willy wants so badly to be “well-liked,” that he often overlooks the fact that he is loved, even though his wife continually reminds him.

-Self-absorption is the main reason for this inability, because he only sees life from his own point-of-view.
-He makes decisions without fully understanding the repercussions that his actions will have on others lives and consequently his own.
+Self-absorption is the main reason for this inability because he only sees life from his point-of-view.
+He makes decisions without fully understanding the repercussions that his actions will have on others' lives and, consequently, his own.

 One of his greatest selfish decisions is his affair.
 Although Witalec argues that Willie truly believes he cheats “out of loneliness for his wife, Linda.
 But [in fact]… he is driven by feelings of inadequacy and failure to seek himself outside of himself, in the eyes of others.
 ‘The Woman’ makes him feel that he is an important salesman and a powerful man” (Witalec, 234).

 Willy only looks at the benefit he will get from his decisions.
-In the case of his affair, his benefits are words of affirmation and carnal pleasure.
-Unfortunately, because Biff discovers the affair, Willy becomes very aware of the immense pain that results.
+In the case of his affair, his benefits are words of affirmation and sensual pleasure.
+Unfortunately, because Biff discovers the affair, Willy becomes acutely aware of the immense pain that results.